knaw-huc/brieven-van-hooft-notebook/README.md

 ## Installation & Usage

+### Using Docker

+1. In a terminal run: `docker pull proycon/brieven-van-hooft-notebook`
+2. Then run: `docker run -p 8080:8080 proycon/brieven-van-hooft-notebook`
+3. Point your browser to `http://localhost:8080`, initial loading may take a while

+Note that the notebook runs locally on your system in a container, only the models and texts will be automatically downloaded once on first run.
+This may take a while.

+Steps 2 and 3 need to be repeated whenever you want to open the notebook again.
+The rest only needs to be done once.

+### Local installation

 Make sure you have an up-to-date Python installation on your system then, from the command line, do: